 I am going to say – this is a tie.

-They are all about the same.
-One just needs to invest the time needed to learn the platform of choice.
+They are all about the same when it comes to ease of use, one just needs to invest the time needed to learn the platform of choice.

 Hosting a fast website is another one of those features that is a must-have, and something one can achieve with Wix or Squarespace or WordPress.

 Google revealed in 2020 that it will begin measuring Core Web Vitals for websites in order to assess if they will qualify for a ranking signal boost.
-These vitals include visual stability scores and page load times, and the update is scheduled to go live in May 2021.
+These vitals include visual stability scores and page load times, and the go live in May 2021.

-Of-course, platforms like Wix or Squarespace are going to address this to make their platform attractive.
+Of-course, platforms like Wix or Squarespace are going to address speed and performance to make their platform attractive.